Skip to main content

 As costume designer Linda Muir has elaborated: "There is a large portion of the story that is told with the character Ellen [played by Lily-Rose Depp] in a nightgown.
 In the scenes with Ellen in bed initially with Thomas, we wanted a very fragile, diaphanous-looking nightgown in order to kind of tie in with her fragility and her mental state."
 Ellen is fresh out of her honeymoon; her nightgown reflects intimacy and sex.
 Futhermore, her sexuality is socially acceptable, as she's a married woman in her husband's company in the privacy of their household.

-Here we are also introduced to Greta, Ellen's cat; named after Greta Schröder (who played the original Ellen).
+In this scene, we are also introduced to Greta, Ellen's cat; named after Greta Schröder (who played the original Ellen).
 Ellen/Lucy owns a cat in every "Nosferatu" adaptation, but Robert Eggers explored it further, and even connected cats with Professor Von Franz.
+Often demonized in religious speech, associated with the Devil and witches, cats were not hated by all; cats were a common pet throughout Middle Ages and Early Modern era in Europe, and even monasteries kept them as pets.
+Cats were considered a scholar’s favorite pet, and many poems were written in praise of cats as companions.

 This appears to be from Renfield's monologue, here subverted into a somewhat different meaning: “Rats, rats, rats!
 Hundreds, thousands, millions of them, and every one a life.
 And dogs to eat them, and cats too.”
 Nosferatu is associated with rats, as such the cat symbolism seems very straightforward.
 However, Robert Eggers heavily associated his Count Orlok with wolves (Dacian wolf warrior), and the "prince of rats" is the demonic Nosferatu.